autonomousvision/transfuser/README.md

         - measurements: contains ego-agent's position, velocity and other metadata
 ```

+We have provided two versions of the datasets used in our work:
+- Minimal dataset: contains only `rgb_front`, `lidar` and `measurements` data for the `14_weathers_data`.
+This is sufficient to train all the models (except LBC which also requires `topdown`).
-While our work uses only `rgb_front`, `lidar` and `measurements` data, we have provided multi-view camera data with different perception labels and affordances to facilitate development of imitation learning agents.
+- Large scale dataset: contains multi-view camera data with different perception labels and affordances for both `clear_weather_data` and `14_weathers_data` to facilitate further development of imitation learning agents.

 ## Data Generation
 In addition to the dataset, we have also provided all the scripts used for generating data and these can be modified as required for different CARLA versions.